brian-carroll/blog/articles/first-class-functions.md

 # Elm’s first-class functions

-I think the best way to start is to look at some example Elm code and list the features of Elm functions that we’ll need to implement.
+Let's start by looking at some example Elm code, then list all the features of Elm functions that we’ll need to implement.

 ```elm
 module ElmFunctionsDemo exposing (..)